prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 - {: #site-coordinate } `coordinate`: array of number, `shape=(3,)` (required)

   Coordinate of the basis site with units as specified by the `coordinate_mode` parameter.
 The default tolerance for checking symmetry is 1e-5, so basis site coordinates should include 6 significant digits or more.

+- {: #site-label } `label`: int (optional)

+  An integer, greater than or equal to zero, that if provided distinguishes otherwise identical sites.

 - {: #site-occupants } `occupants`: array of string (optional, `default=["UNKNOWN"]`)